 Two adults embrace.

-Behavioral Health
+Behavioral health

 Behavioral and mental health conditions affect one in five adults in the United States every year.
 Yet more than 115 million Americans live in an area with no access to a behavioral health professional.
 CommonSpirit Health is leveraging the power of humankindness to expand access to high-quality behavioral health services that promote emotional, psychological and social well-being.

-Health Justice for All
+Health Equity for All

 As a result of the COVID-19 pandemic, medical experts forecast an increasing need for behavioral health care across all communities.
 For vulnerable or underserved communities, seeking and getting care can be challenging due to the stigma of mental illness, lack of access to care, and prohibitive costs.